-The study also included the implications for electricity supply, both in aggregate and regionally.
-The latter is likely to be more important for fuels where the supply chain may be shorter (e.g. hydrogen and possibly ammonia).
-It was found that demands of between 7 and 11 GW will need to be met by 2050 for complete de-fossilisation of this sector (i.e. fuels taken on board in the UK).
+The remainder of this report includes more detail on the scope, four sections covering the analysis of each fuel chain (providing detailed workings on cost /efficiency and other risks/benefits to consider for The study also included the implications for electricity supply, both in aggregate and regionally. each fuel), a section providing a comparison of all four fuels with a view to highlighting the important The latter is likely to be more important for fuels considerations and difference between them, a where the supply chain may be shorter (e.g. section on regional analysis (which considers the hydrogen and possibly ammonia).
+It was found that demands of between 7 and 11 GW will need to spatial nature of the demands and likely electricity supply locations and hence implications for be met by 2050 for complete de-fossilisation of this regional supply chains), and conclusions. sector (i.e. fuels taken on board in the UK).